 Day 4 Kayak the Wailua River

-You can rent kayaks and do this on your own, or take a tour.
-If you like to go off and explore on your own, do that.
+You can rent kayaks and do this on your own or take a tour.
+If you like to go off and explore independently, do that.
 If you think you’d enjoy a trip with a knowledgeable guide, that’s another excellent option.

 Enjoy dinner at the Luau Kalamaku after a day of hiking and kayaking.

 Day 5 Explore Hanalei Bay